comrade-coop/scynet/protocols/Readme.md

 <a name="Scynet.AgentQuery"/>

 ### AgentQuery
-Used for different filters that can abe applied to the query.
+Used for different filters that can be applied to the query.